Zudest/KingdomDuels/content/rules.md

 - To summon a Ritual Monster you need to fulfil the requirements of a specific "Ritual" Spell Card listed in its summoning conditions, which usually involves tributing the corresponding Ritual Material(s) to the graveyard.

-- The "Ritual" Spell Card remains on the field face-up until the requirements are fulfiled or the card is destroyed.
+- The "Ritual" Spell Card usually remains on the field face-up until the requirements are fulfiled or the card is destroyed.
 It's controller can also send the spell card to the Graveyard at will during its Main Phase.
-If you fulfil a "Ritual" Spell Card that you control but not own, you must Ritual Summon the corresponding monster from the Extra Deck of the proper owner of that spell card instead of yours.
+If you fulfil a "Ritual" Spell Card that you control but not own, you must Ritual Summon the corresponding monster from the Extra Deck of the proper owner of that spell card instead of yours (if possible).

 - A monster equipped to another monster is still treated as a monster on the field and therefore can be used to fulfil a Ritual Summon.
 This is not the case with attached monsters (unless otherwise stated).